 Handwritten notes dated July 16, 1979, possibly documenting Keeler's meeting with Emala, said that Emala was sick due to overwork and took a three-year leave of absence to avoid a nervous breakdown.
 He also talked about his six years at Our Lady Queen of Peace.
 The notes said Emala did not "submit application to Baltimore for incardination Fr.
 Tom Bauerfeind is familiar with situation also Fr.
-Wayne Funk (
+Wayne Funk (J. Kinsella in charge of personnel situation)."
 Bauernfeind is a child abuser described in this Report.